ieb/NmeaApp/README.md

 * [x] On exit the native usb driver thread tries to close, but has already closed causing a segv.
 It should be resilient to this as any exit will cause the same.
 Fix will need to be in the c code.
 The fix is to ensure that will-quit event does not exit before shutdown has happened by calling event.preventDefault before returning the event.
 Then the normal close of the usb can take place and complete before the c pointers become invalid and cause a segv.
 There are a number of threads in the c usb lib that do not close automatically and do not block the nodeJS main thread.
 * [x] Fix editiing widgets.
 Only when the key is updated, will a component be recreated.
 IIUC, if this is set explicitly, if should reflect all the properties otherwise changes to properties will be ignored by React.
 Simple fix was to make the key depend on the edited property.
 * [x] Fix playback to use raw NMEA packets rather than the current parsed packets, this needs the packets to be written out correctly, and this needs a menu item to start recording.
-* [ ] Fix Lookup missing balue gnssType 15 seen on Raymarine bus.
+* [x] Fix Lookup missing balue gnssType 15 seen on Raymarine bus.
-* [ ] Fix Lookup missing value xteMode 15 seen on Raymarine bus.
+* [x] Fix Lookup missing value xteMode 15 seen on Raymarine bus.
-* [ ] NADoubleN2K is not being handled properly.
+* [x] NADoubleN2K is not being handled properly.
 When received after a valid value is present, it should not flip flop as it does with the playback of rudder from a real feed.
 Need to add some logic to the updates in the store, so that NA only takes effect after a timeout period.
+* [x] Fixed NMEA sentences for NKE app that were not correct.